With its rolling hills, wide-open spaces and nature-rich valleys, the Cotswolds is what doggy dreams are made of.

 It’s recommended that water-loving pups are kept on a lead to prevent them from doggy paddling in the lakes and disturbing the local wildlife.

-9. Dog walks near Cheltenham
+Dog walks near Cheltenham

-Put your pup through their paces over the hilltops of Cleeve Hill, named the fastest mountain to climb in the UK; burn off some energy along the Leckhampton Loop, where you’ll find the iconic Devil’s Chimney; or soak up scent trails at Lineover Wood and Dowdeswell Reservoir.
+Cheltenham is well-placed for four-legged adventures, with fantastic walks on the Cotswold Way on the outskirts of the Regency town.
+Put your pup through their paces over the hilltops of Cleeve Hill, named one of England's best dog walking spots in 2024; burn off some energy along the Leckhampton Loop, where you’ll find the iconic Devil’s Chimney; or soak up scent trails at Lineover Wood and Dowdeswell Reservoir.

-10. Dog walks at Miserden Estate
+Dog walks at Miserden Estate

-Surrounded by breath-taking countryside, the privately-owned Miserden Estate welcomes dogs and their owners to enjoy the peaceful, designated walks through its open meadows, native woodland and around its lake.
+Surrounded by breathtaking countryside, the privately-owned Miserden Estate welcomes dogs and their owners to enjoy the peaceful, designated walks through its open meadows, native woodland and around its lake.

 The estate is home to livestock and varied wildlife, so any visiting dogs should be kept on a lead.

-11. Dog walks from Lechlade
+Dog walks from Lechlade

 Sitting on the River Thames, Lechlade delivers on scenic riverside walks, with dogs able to run and play to their heart’s content at Riverside Park, or follow their noses at Whelford Pools, which carries on to Roundhouse Lake, on the eastern fringe of Cotswold Water Park.

-Meanwhile, paw-rents can let their dogs loose without worrying at Lechlade K9 Centre’s dedicated secure exercise park, fully enclosed with seven-foot fencing for peace of mind; with a splash pad and activity area to keep high-energy dogs stimulated.
+Meanwhile, paw-rents can let their dogs loose without worrying at Lechlade K9 Centre’s secure exercise park, fully enclosed with seven-foot fencing for peace of mind; with a splash pad and activity area to keep high-energy dogs stimulated.